2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Realistically, there is no cheap and efficient way to conduct a census-type study for any of the two queries!

-We can state that probability is viewed as the language to decode random phenomena that occur in any given population or system of interest.
+Moving on to one of the core topics in this chapter, we can state that probability is viewed as the language to decode random phenomena that occur in any given population or system of interest.
 In our example, we have two random phenomena:

 1. For the demand query, a phenomenon can be represented by the preferred ice cream cone flavour of any randomly selected child between 4 and 11 years old attending the parks of the above eight Canadian cities during the Summer weekends.